BakelLab/vRAPID/docs/run-genome-annotation.md

 ### Execution

-`run_genome_annotation -i <sample_ID.fasta> -v <virus-type>`
+`run_genome_annotation.py -i <sample_ID.fasta> -v <virus-type>`

 #### Snakemake

-The script can be found in the `Snakefile` found in the `workflow` directory, under the `QC_analysis` rule.
+The script can be found in the `Snakefile` found in the `workflow` directory, under the `run_genome_annotation` rule.
 All necessary input, parameters, output, and log files are defined under that rule.
 Note that the snakemake rule also outputs a log file for each sample.
 Snakemake's log files can always be found in the `log` directory, and identified per sample in the following format:

 `06_<sample-name>.annotation.snakemake.log`